fenago/katacoda-scenarios/openshift-imagestreams-configmaps/steps/7/text.md

 `oc expose po/example3 --port 8888`{{execute}}

-Note
-We had to explicitly specify the port in the command because we didn't provide it in the containerPort parameter in the pod's definition.
+**Note:** We had to explicitly specify the port in the command because we didn't provide it in the containerPort parameter in the pod's definition.

 Then expose the service itself through route:
 `oc expose svc/example3`{{execute}}